tmpmachine/pnn/README.md

 # PNN
-Probabilistic Neural Network for iris leaf species classification written on JavaScript.
+Probabilistic Neural Network (PNN) for iris leaf species classification written on JavaScript.

 I have not fully understand how PNN works hence I'm not sure if it's working correctly.
 Sigma is harcoded with value `0.5` and there's still few things left to do (I have not find any reference on how to determine optimal sigma value beside guessing and testing between scoped interval).